Corporate Governance Principles

 Director Orientation New directors shall participate in an orientation program that includes discussions with management, visits to our facilities, and review of business plans, organizational structure, financial statements and other financial reporting, governance, other key policies and procedures and additional background materials regarding the business and its operations.

-Board and Committee Evaluations The Corporate Governance/Nominating Committee oversees an annual assessment of the Board of Directors, the Committees and individual directors.
+Board and Committee Evaluations The Corporate Governance/Nominating Committee oversees an annual assessment of the Board of Directors, the committees and individual directors.

 Board Committees